Business Plan Writing: Financial Projections and Analysis

 Your P&L statement is a monetary declaration that summarises the revenues, operating costs, and expenditures sustained during a specific period, usually a fiscal quarter or year.
 Using the data from all three, you’ll project likely profits or losses, creating three year-forecasts based on your input.

 If you’re a new corporate body, you may find it useful to run different financial scenarios and make various assumptions.
 Here is an example of a P&L account sheet and here is a free template available for download.

 Will you have a profit or loss in year one?
 If you alter the figures provided in your sales forecast and cash flow statement, do your results differ over the years?
 Providing diverse interpretations demonstrates you’ve done your homework.

 Creating Your Financial Projections

-Previously, most people created their financial projections using Microsoft Excel or perhaps utilising a free download of an Excel template from the internet.
-You would have to input your business data regularly, typically monthly manually or pass onto your book-keeper or accountant.
+Previously, most people created their financial projections using Microsoft Excel or perhaps utilizing a free download of an Excel template from the internet.
+You would have to input your business data regularly, typically monthly manually, or pass onto your book-keeper or accountant.

 The modern way of processing your financial book-keeping is to use online accounting software systems, which has the additional benefit of automatically generating your financial statements.